Gerardo-cmd/CMT-Assignment/README.md

-# README

-This is the CMT-Assignment
+# CMT-Assignment

 How to run:

 * git clone [url]

+* cd into the new project

 * run 'npm install'